Learning to Reason Efficiently with Discounted Reinforcement Learning: Blackwell optimality and our main theoretical results

 \begin{definition} The Blackwell discount factor is

 where $\Pi_\gamma^\star = \arg\max_{\pi\in\Pi} J_\gamma(\pi)$. \end{definition}

 At a high level, the Blackwell discount factor $\gammabw$ guarantees that any policy that is discount optimal for $\gamma \in [\gammabw,1)$ is also Blackwell optimal.
 This reduces finding a Blackwell optimal policy to solving for a discount optimal policy.

+\paragraph{Instance hardness and a uniform critical discount.} The quantity $\gamma_{\mathrm{bw}}$ is {instance dependent} since it depends on the MDP instance $M$ and on the admissible class $\Pi$.
+This quantity captures how “hard” it is for discounting to reliably implement the SSP tie breaking without sacrificing success probability.
+Concretely, the closer $\gamma_{\mathrm{bw}}$ is to $1$, the smaller the margin separating the best SSP behavior from near-ties in $\Pi$, and the more carefully one must choose $\gamma$ to avoid preferring shorter but less accurate behaviors.

+Crucially, in our setting each reasoning instance induces a {finite} horizon MDP, so $\gamma_{\mathrm{bw}}(M,\Pi)<1$ for every instance.
+Moreover, for any {finite collection} of instances $\{M_i\}_{i=1}^N$, one may define a single critical discount factor

+and then any $\gamma\in(\gamma_{\mathrm{crit}},1)$ is simultaneously “close enough to $1$” for {all} those instances.
+In this sense, finiteness of the problem family yields a {single} discount choice that preserves instance-wise SSP optimality across the entire finite set.
 We now state a result that shows that for an arbitrary finite restricted policy class $\Pi$, the Blackwell discount factor exists.